rklomp/sophos-utm-letsencrypt/README.md

 ## Find the certificate reference

 Use an existing certificate entry to overwrite, or generate a new one in the webgui (Webserver Protection -> Certificate Management -> Add Certificate...).
+Using the VPN ID type "Hostname".
 Assign this certificate to your virtual webserver.

 Get certificate Reference using cc: